 What type of food to serve?

 If you do want to serve the kids food, pizza works best.
 I've read that just about everyone likes cheese pizza(and you won't spend your time picking toppings off the pizza for the picky kids.)
 Most kids like hotdogs also, but it's not worth the risk of the mustard and ketchup spilling or squirting on your new flowered wallpaper.
-(You may want to have peanut butter and jelly on hand if you think there are going to be some really picky eaters amoung the bunch.)
-Sprite and Coke for the drinks - even if you are a health conscious parent, here's one day to ease up a bit and let the kids drink pop.
-Don't pour the drinks beforehand - delegate a fellow parent to pour the drinks as the kids are seated with their pizza.
-Be prepared for spills.
+(You may want to have peanut butter and jelly on hand if you think there are going to be some really picky eaters amoung the bunch, but then you must consider peanut allegergies too!)

 Trick candles on the cake?